 Good morning!
-Welcome to The Morning Shift, your roundup of the auto news you crave, all in one place every weekday morning.
-Here are the important stories you need to know before I start searching for Porsche Cayenne Diesels again.
-(Mahogany Metallic, please.
-Also, I need the tow package.)
+Welcome to The Morning Shift, your roundup of the auto news you crave, all in one place every weekday morning, just in time for you to sound important in all your friends’ group chat.
+Here are the important stories you need to know.

 Good morning!
 Welcome to The Morning Shift, your roundup of the auto news you crave, all in one place every weekday morning.
-Here are the important stories you need to know so you can one-up the insufferable know-it-alls at dinner.
+Here are the important stories you need to know, and also one about the Murano CrossCabriolet.

 A class action lawsuit was filed against the Ford Motor Company and supplier Bosch on Wednesday alleging that the former installed emissions defeat devices in its diesel F-250 and F-350 trucks, causing them to produce up to 50 times more oxides of nitrogen than allowed by law.
 This should sound familiar by now.